jodiecunningham/keepasswd/README.md

 ## Installation

-For RPM-based systems, you'll need perl,perl-File-KeePass,perl-Config-Tiny, IPC::Run as well as the sshchpwd.exp available at: https://github.com/jsmoriss/sshchpwd
+For RPM-based systems, you'll need perl,expect,perl-File-KeePass,perl-Config-Tiny, IPC::Run as well as the sshchpwd.exp available at: https://github.com/jsmoriss/sshchpwd

 Then git clone the project and set up a configure file for the KeePass database you want to use.